elabftw/elabftw/doc/backup.rst

 Here is one way to do it.
 Adapt it to your needs: `see script <https://gist.github.com/NicolasCARPi/5d9e2599857a148a54b0>`_.

-If you don't remember your SQL user/password, look in the file `elabftw/config.php`!
+If you don't remember your SQL user/password, look in the `config.php` file!

 Make sure to synchronize your files to another computer.
 Because backuping to the same machine is only half useful.